gamemann/Packet-Sequence/README.md

             # If true, will set the TCP URG flag.
             urg: false

+            # If true, the socket will be setup as a cooked TCP socket.
+This establishes the three-way TCP handshake.
+WARNING - This makes the program ignore all of the headers.
+The only relevant information is the payload, destination IP, and port (must be static) when this is set to true.
+            usetcpsocket: false

         # ICMP header options.
         icmp:
             # The code to use with the ICMP packet.